 Morrisville Middle School High School

-- Morrisville Middle School High School's student population of 351 students has grown by 6% over five school years.
+Morrisville Middle School High School's student population of 333 students has declined by 5% over five school years.

 |Grades Offered||Grades 6-12|